ckan/ckan/doc/authorization.rst

 =============

 .. versionchanged:: 2.0
-   Previous versions of CKAN used a completely different authorization system.
+   Previous versions of CKAN used a different authorization system.

 Authorization in CKAN can be controlled in three ways:

 1. Organizations
-2. Config settings
+2. Configuration file options
 3. Authorization functions

 The following sections explain each of the three methods in turn.